 Ex-India hockey captain Prabodh Tirkey joins Congress

-Former India hockey captain Prabodh Tirkey joined the Congress at the party’s Odisha unit headquarters here on Monday
+Bhubaneswar: Former India hockey captain Prabodh Tirkey joined the Congress at the party’s Odisha unit headquarters here on Monday.
+He expressed his...

 Prabodh was inducted into the party in the presence of Odisha Pradesh Congress Committee president Sarat Pattanayak, its State in-charge A Chella Kumar and other senior leaders.